 One more important feature is the coexistence of orbits of different topological types.
-If we consider a structurally stable Poincaré homoclinic orbit, then we see that all periodic orbits lying in a small neighborhood of it have a saddle type.^{25,26} On the contrary, near a structurally unstable homoclinic orbit there may exist both structurally unstable and attractive periodic orbits in addition to saddle ones.
+If we consider a structurally stable Poincaré homoclinic orbit, then we see that all periodic orbits lying in a small neighborhood of it have a saddle-type [25,26].
+On the contrary, near a structurally unstable homoclinic orbit there may well known exist both structurally unstable and attractive periodic orbits in addition to saddle ones.
 Namely, the following theorem is valid.

-Theorem 4 (Ref.
-33): Let the product of the multipliers of O be less than one in absolute value: $|\lambda\gamma| < 1$.
+THEOREM 4.
+(See [27,28].)
+Let the product of the multipliers of O be less than unity in absolute value: $|\lambda\gamma| < 1$.
 Then for a general one-parameter family f{μ} there exists a sequence of intervals δ_i accumulating at $\mu = 0$, such that at $\mu \in \delta_i$ the map f{μ} possesses an attractive periodic orbit in a small neighborhood of Γ and, at μ belonging to the boundary of δ_i , the map has a structurally unstable periodic orbit.